New, Stytch for Fraud & Risk PreventionLearn more

 And you’ve done it!
 Throughout this walkthrough, you’ve gained a comprehensive understanding of the application’s set up, its structure, and the Stytch SDK implementation of passkey authentication and management with the additional security of step-up.

-You can explore the live demo site or find the full source code on Github
+You can explore the live demo site or find the full source code on Github.

 Ready to implement passkeys in your project?
 Check out the Docs and start coding.

-Get started with Stytch
+Build auth with Stytch